mlcommons/power-dev/ptd_client_server/README.md

 # A path to PTDaemon executable binary.
 ptd: D:\PTD\ptd-windows-x86.exe

-# A path to a logfile that PTDaemon produces (`-l` option).
-# Note that in the current implementation this file is considered temporary
-# and may be overwritten.
-logFile: logs_ptdeamon.txt

 # (Optional) A port on that PTDaemon listens (`-p` option).
 Default is 8888.
 #networkPort: 8888